LNshuti/environmental-impact-driving/README.md

 ![](plots/auto_ownership_trend.png)

-Rwanda can improve her balance of payments by using fewer vehicles that consume petrol.
+Rwanda can improve her trade balance by using fewer vehicles that consume petrol.
 We use empirical evidence to show that it is more cost effective to replace, albeit in a phased out manner that doesn't harm the national budget, the vehicle fleets belonging to all major government institutions.

+**Definition of terms:**
+- trade balance = imports - exports

+Show key determinants of Rwanda's trade balance over time.

 ![](plots/rwanda_imports.png)

 ![](plots/rwa_sum_rank.png)

-**Electric vehicles might be the solution:**
+**Electric and hybrid vehicles might be the solution:**

 #### References: